Chapter 16: A Dance of Deception

 It was a battle.

-And she would not be the one to lose.
+And she would not lose this battle.